PHYS3888/Tutorial_DynamicalSystems/README.md

 Do a few sweeps left and right, saying 'sleep' and 'wake' out aloud whenever the system makes a transition :yum:

-#### :question::question::question: Modelling narcolepsy by weakening the flip-flop
+#### Modeling narcolepsy by weakening the flip-flop

 One of the theories of how the sleep disorder, narcolepsy, manifests, is through a weakening of the mutual inhibition between the wake-active and sleep-active populations.
 Perhaps people born with a reduced level of this inhibition have less robustness in their sleep and wake states (and therefore display narcoleptic symptoms)?

 The `v_sw` parameter controls the inhibition strength from the wake population to the sleep population, and in normal humans has an estimated value `v_sw = -2.1`.
-Map out the stable sleep and wake states as a function of `Ds` to construct bifurcation diagrams as before, but now repeat this process for progressive reductions in wake-to-sleep inhibition, `v_sw` (you can use the 'Bifurcation -> Clear Axes' functionality to clean things up).
+Map out the stable sleep and wake states as a function of `Ds` to construct bifurcation diagrams as before, but now repeat this process for progressive reductions in magnitude of wake-to-sleep inhibition, `|v_sw|` (you can use the 'Bifurcation -> Clear Axes' functionality to clean things up).
-As you repeat this process, determine the value of `v_sw` at which the bistable region disappears.
+Repeat this process, progressively increasing `v_sw`, to estimate the value of `v_sw` at which the bistable region disappears.

+:question::question::question: __Q9:__
+At what value of `v_sw` does the bistable region disappear?

 ## :fire: I want more! :fire:

 - If you're interested, there are some fascinating other systems in the `models` directory of the Brain Dynamics Toolbox.
-- Some papers describing the sleep-wake model developed here at The University of Sydney are [here](https://dx.doi.org/10.1098/rsta.2011.0120), [here](https://dx.doi.org/10.1103/physreve.78.051920), and [here](https://dx.doi.org/10.1016/j.jtbi.2010.02.028).
+- Some papers describing the sleep-wake model developed here in the School of Physics are [here](https://dx.doi.org/10.1098/rsta.2011.0120), [here](https://dx.doi.org/10.1103/physreve.78.051920), and [here](https://dx.doi.org/10.1016/j.jtbi.2010.02.028).